sunfounder/pico_4wd_car/docs/source/play_mode.rst

 #.
 Install `SunFounder Controller <https://docs.sunfounder.com/projects/sf-controller/en/latest/>`_ from **APP Store(iOS)** or **Google Play(Android)**.

 #.
-Let's start the Zeus Car.
+Let's start the Pico 4WD Car.

     * When first used or when the battery cable is unplugged, Pico RDP will activate its over-discharge protection circuitry(Unable to get power from battery).
     * Therefore, you'll need to plug in a Type-C cable for about 5 seconds to release the protection status.